RemedyIT/Inprovise/README.md

     rig revert app server
     rig validate app server

-If you have a script with the same name as a group or node you can abreviate this to...
+If you have a script with the same name as a group or node you can abbreviate this to...

     rig apply server
     rig remove server